 Training Group Definition Who?
 A All staff without IT access will need to attend safeguarding briefing sessions.
 The briefing will cover general safeguarding principles, personal responsibilities and who to contact with any concerns.
 All elected members will be offered safeguarding training when they are elected, as part of the induction process.
-They will also be required to complete the e-learning induction module 'Introduction to Safeguarding Everyone in Lincolnshire' during their first year in office.
 Elected Members will be offered opportunities to increase their safeguarding awareness through e-learning modules.
 In person briefings will be delivered on a three-year cycle.
 Staff, Elected Members, Contractors, Volunteers B Those with infrequent or no direct contact with children, young people and potentially vulnerable adults who may become aware of possible abuse, neglect or maltreatment and need an understanding of the basic principles.
 Training identified will be e learning modules supplied by the LSCP/LSAB and should be completed across a three year pathway.
 Office-based colleagues C Those with regular contact or periods of intense but irregular contact with children, young people, and vulnerable adults who may be in a position to identify concerns regarding abuse, neglect or maltreatment and make a safeguarding referral.
 Those who may be required to participate in Team Around the Child, Child in Need, Child Protection Conferences, Team around the Adult, Vulnerable Adults Panel, MAPPA, MARAC etc. Operational Managers responsible for the supervision of those colleagues who have regular contact with children, young people, adults at risk and/or have a responsibility for systems, policies, procedures for their service.
 Training identified will be e learning modules, virtual and in-person supplied by the LSCP/LSAB and should be completed across a six year pathway with refresher training after three years.
 Relevant Officers in customer facing roles such as Housing Options, Housing Officers, Homelessness Officers, Neighbourhoods Officers, Environmental protection, Rents AND their Line Managers D Designated postholders with specific safeguarding responsibilities.
 Those responsible for ensuring their organisation is, at all levels, fully committed to safeguarding and having appropriate systems and resources in place.
 Training identified will be e learning modules, virtual and in-person supplied by the LSCP/LSAB and should be completed across a six year pathway with refresher training after three years.
 Designated Safeguarding Lead, Deputy Safeguarding Lead